October 13, 2022

 ANYONE HOME?

-On the positive side, trying to outpace the kids got me to Salceda just after 2 p.m., which was full half hour earlier than I’d expected to arrive this afternoon.
-With this extra time, I decided to stop and eat lunch at the first restaurant I spotted before heading my albergue just another 100 meters up the road.
-I was famished and I figured the albergue could wait.
+On the positive side, trying to outpace the kids got me to Salceda just after 2 p.m., which was half an hour earlier than I’d expected to arrive this afternoon.
+With this extra time, I decided to stop and eat lunch at the first restaurant I spotted before heading to my albergue just another 100 meters up the road.
+I was famished, and I figured the albergue could wait.

 Stopped to eat might have been a poor choice on my part though, because as soon as I finished and walked over to the albergue, their front door was closed and locked.

-Another pilgrim saw me standing on the front porch and opened the door to let me inside, but the albergue’s proprietor was no where to be found.
-Figuring she might be in the bathroom, or eating her own lunch, or attending to some other chores, I waited patiently at the front desk for her to return.
+Another pilgrim saw me standing on the front porch and opened the door to let me inside, but the albergue’s caretaker was nowhere to be found.
+Figuring she might be in the bathroom, eating her lunch, or attending to some other chores, I waited patiently at the front desk for her to return.

 Five minutes passed.
 Then ten more elapsed.
 I rang the bell on the desk several times.
 No response.

-I found another pilgrim with a Spanish SIM card who was willing to call the proprietor on my behalf and let her know I was waiting at the front desk.
-And that when I learned she was off-site at a completely different location.
-What a way to run a business!!
+I found another pilgrim with a Spanish SIM card who was willing to call the caretaker on my behalf and let her know I was waiting at the front desk.
+And that’s when I learned she was off-site at a completely different location.
+What?!?
+How do you run an albergue from afar?

-She showed up ten minutes later and finally checked me in.
+She showed up ten minutes later to check me in.
 And once I got settled and took my shower (which was delightfully warm and had great water pressure), I was in a good mood again.

 It was time to focus on the rest of my journey.
 Only one more day left to go.
 Just 27.5 kilometers to Santiago.
 The end of this Camino is so very, very close!